ByAlyck/IBM-CALCULATOR/README.md

 IBM Calculator/
-├── css/
-│   └── style.css
-├── js/
-│   └── script.js
-├── index.html
+├── a.html

-- The `css` folder contains the `style.css` file, which is responsible for styling the calculator.
-- The `js` folder contains the `script.js` file, which contains the JavaScript code responsible for the calculator's functionalities.
-- The `index.html` file is the main page of the calculator, which contains the HTML structure and references to the CSS and JavaScript files.
+- The `a.html` file is the main page of the calculator, which contains the HTML structure.

 ## Contribution